yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_fcall.md

 ## Synopsis

-Function call expression applies the specified function to to given arguments between parentheses and return the result of the computation.
+Use a function call expression to apply the specified function to to given arguments between parentheses and return the result of the computation.

 ## Syntax